 Design Element DMURS Reference DMURS Guidance Proposed LRD's Adopted Design Approach Movement Function Section 3.2.1 DMURS encourages designers to consider the movement function of a street / street network and develop a street hierarchy reflective of the levels of connectively required and volumes of traffic.
 The internal road network of the proposed residential development forms part of the larger road network across the urban environs of Santry, Dublin 9.
-As per guidance set out in DMURS, the road network associated with the proposed development falls within the following three-tier hierarchy: • ARTERIAL STREETS: The M50 and N1 which are situated to the east of the proposed development functions as ARTERIAL STREETS.
+As per guidance set out in DMURS, the road network associated with the proposed development falls within the following three-tier hierarchy: ARTERIAL STREETS: The M50 and N1 which are situated to the east of the proposed development functions as ARTERIAL STREETS.
 The M50 provides north/south travel through the Greater Dublin Area within the site's vicinity.
-The N1 diverges from the M50 via offramps at the M50 interchange with the R104. • LINK STREETS: Santry Avenue to the north Swords Road to the east of the subject site functions as LINK STREETS as per the DMURS Road Hierarchy.
-These Link Streets provide connectivity between Arterial Streets, Local Streets, and residential areas across the environs of the Santry Urban Area. • LOCAL STREETS: Local Streets includes the development's internal road network while providing access within communities, as well as access to Arterial and Link Streets.
-The Local Streets within the vicinity of the proposed development include the existing vehicular access (Access 1) permitted under the adjoining Santry Place development (Ref.
+The N1 diverges from the M50 via offramps at the M50 interchange with the R104.
+LINK STREETS: Santry Avenue to the north Swords Road to the east of the subject site functions as LINK STREETS as per the DMURS Road Hierarchy.
+These Link Streets provide connectivity between Arterial Streets, Local Streets, and residential areas across the environs of the Santry Urban Area.
+LOCAL STREETS: Local Streets within the vicinity of the proposed development include the existing vehicular access (Access 1) permitted under the adjoining Santry Place development (Ref.
 2713/17) to the south-east of the subject site that provides access to/from Swords Road, and the existing vehicular access (Access 2) to the north-west of the subject site that is currently a "Private Security" access road.
 The street hierarchy associated with the proposed residential development is illustrated in Appendix A1 (larger road network) and Appendix A2 (local street environs).
 Place Context Section 3.2.2 DMURS states that, where densities and land use intensity is greater, place status will be elevated.
 Considering the 'Context' of a street - as the Place Value of a street increases, greater levels of connectivity is required, design quality increases, as well as pedestrian movement and level of integration.
 The underlying design philosophy aims to establish a distinctive 'sense of place' by integrating numerous green open spaces to foster social interaction.
 Additionally, careful consideration has been given to the selection of surface materials, landscaping, and street furnishings, taking into account both their aesthetic appeal and their compatibility with the surrounding environment.
 A notable level of enclosure along the proposed Local Street on the western boundary of the subject site within the LRD is achieved through the planting of